If you need beautifully custom designed and printed paper goods, please read on!

 A brief history:

-The process involves pressing a raised image / design against the paper leaving a slightly debossed impression.
+Letterpress printing involves pressing a raised and inked image / design against paper leaving a slightly debossed impression.
 It is a very elegant process, the machinery is beautifully simple.
+In the past, printers set individual pieces of lead type along with wood cuts, or metal plates, to create a finished piece.

 These days, many letterpress printers utilize photo-polymer plates for printing.
 These flexible and strong plates can take the shape of just about anything you can draw or design on your computer.
-Setting lead type is an art into itself as almost all of the type is very old, inconsistent in its behavior and requires meticulous bracing with metal spacers to ensure the line of text fits exactly as the lines above and below it.
+Setting lead type is an art into itself as almost all of the type is I still utilize handset type but prefer to polymer plates.

 Do you have a minimum number of pieces for an order?